 The Taste Test

-Stale coffee tastes: Flat, papery, woody, or generically “coffee-ish” without distinct flavors.
+Stale coffee tastes: Flat, papery, woody, thin, or broadly “coffee-like” without distinct notes.

 Maximizing Your Coffee’s Freshness